RequestNetwork/requestNetwork/packages/docs/docs/guides/8-glossary.md

 ## Signature Provider

-A signature provider is an object that allows to abstract identity management and action signatures.
-It can be used to perform the action's signature on a distant server.
+A signature provider is an abstraction of the identity management and action signatures.
+Depending on use cases, it allows you to give your user full control, or handle some parts for them.

 ## Stakeholder

 A request stakeholder is a party involved with the request.
-Stakeholders are generally the payer and the payee of the request and perform actions on it but for encrypted requests, stakeholders are any party that can read the request.
+Stakeholders are generally the payer and the payee of the request and perform actions on it but for encrypted requests, stakeholders are any party that has an interest reading the request.

 ## Topic

 A topic is a string that is used to index a request.
 This topic is used for request retrieval.
 Several requests can share the same topic.

 Every request has its request id and its payee identity as topics (and the payer identity if it is defined).
-Any custom topic can be appended for a request.
+Any custom topic can be appended to a request.

 # Blockchain, Cryptography